All business owners and project managers want to improve communication amidst their team, right?

 Let’s start with Trello…

 It’s big.
-More than a million people actively use it worldwide, and to date, it boasts over four million registered users.
+More than a million people actively use Trello software worldwide, and to date, it boasts over four million registered users.
 It’s typically used as either project management and/or collaboration tool.

 Trello’s software permits you to create tasks for your projects in the form of ‘cards’ and ‘boards.’
 It doesn’t matter whether you’re looking for a tool to help you organize complex work projects or coordinate your household to-do lists — Trello does both.

-You use Trello’s boards as a kind of HQ for overarching projects, and within those boards, you have cards.
+You use Trello’s boards as a kind of HQ for overarching projects (cloud-based project management app) and within those boards, you have cards.
 The cards represent the individual tasks that still need doing.

-Cards allow you to make lists and keep track of any outstanding jobs.
+Cards allow you to make agile lists (kanban project management) and keep track of any outstanding jobs.
 You can also categorize each of these actions to help you and your team get a feel for which items are a priority.

 Trello boards have three privacy settings: Private, Team Visible, and Public.
 So rest assured, if you’re working on a confidential project, the whole world doesn’t need to hear about it!